Tent on top of a mountain in Colorado

 • Additional Compartments/Loops/Cinches/Pockets

 • Hip Pockets: Most phones can fit into these pockets.
 I always keep my leatherman, chapstick, and an extra set of medication in these pockets.
-Since I have epilepsy, I always inform my hiking buddies where my medication is and what to do in case of a seizure.
-Making your friends aware of where your medication is can be super helpful in case of an emergency.

 • Side Pockets: Water bottles or fuel canisters.